 - Tough to find the right financial advisor for you.
 Like all experts, it can take some trial and error to find someone who’s truly good at their craft.

-Whether you decide to work with a financial advisor or not is entirely up to you.
+Whether you decide to work with a financial advisor or just use the tips from this financial planning guide is entirely up to you.
 Just make sure you shop around and do your due diligence before making a long-term commitment.
 A good option is to look for a few and try them out on smaller projects for an hourly fee.
 That’ll give you a better sense before you have them manage your entire portfolio.

 Do you know your earning potential?